-Enterprise manufacturing operations are made up of interlocking, overlapping and critically interdependent processes.
+Enterprise manufacturing operations comprise interlocking, overlapping, and critically interdependent processes.
 Each process in this symbiotic web consists of a series of steps that are only successful when the invisible details are unshrouded and subject to quantitative quality parameters.

 Processes do not readily reveal the details that they rely on, but if manufacturers adjust their eyes when they peer into the minutiae, the hidden image begins to materialize.